-Our firm has experience in all aspects of real estate, from raw land acquisitions and sales, to complex financing transactions involving private and institutional investors, traditional and non-traditional lenders, to representing clients during the entitlement process, including complex development and land use agreements, annexation issues, subdivisions and master-planned communities.
+Our firm has experience in all aspects of real estate, from raw land acquisitions and sales, to complex financing transactions involving private and institutional investors, traditional and non-traditional lenders, to representing clients during the entitlement process, including complex development agreements, land use issues, annexation issues, subdivisions, environmental review and master-planned communities.
+We also have the ability to perform due diligence services from reviewing title to zoning and entitlements to assure that acquisitions meet developer expectations of use and value.
 Through our experience and relationships with local decision-makers, we are able to advise our clients and get them through the land use process as efficiently as possible.

 Our transactional attorneys have many years of experience representing landlords and tenants in lease negotiations and financing transactions.
 We are also draft and interpret complex covenants, conditions and restrictions for residential and commercial projects.